stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * The relevant code generated structures used to specify the requirements of the instance.

-As already mentioned in the [code generation](/JOVE/blog/part-1-generation/code-generation) chapter we will employ the GLFW library which provides services for managing windows, input devices, etc. that we will use in future chapters.
+As already mentioned in the [code generation](/JOVE/blog/part-1-generation/code-generation) chapter we will employ the GLFW library which provides services for managing windows, input devices, etc. that we will use in future chapters (the tutorial also uses GLFW).
 However another compelling reason to use GLFW is that it also offers functionality to create a Vulkan rendering surface suitable for the platform on which the application is executed.

 We _could_ use Vulkan extensions to do this from the ground up but it makes sense to take advantage of the platform-independant implementation making our code considerably simpler.
 The disadvantage of this approach is that the logic becomes a little convoluted as the surface and Vulkan components are slightly inter-dependant, but this seems an acceptable compromise.

 To create an instance for a given platform we therefore also require: